Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Inference

-In the following, we discuss simple implications of the asymptotic normality result.
 The next theorem establishes asymptotically valid confidence intervals and testing procedures for inner products of $\beta^0$.
-The next results are direct implications of Theorem \ref{th:comp:inf} and hence, their proofs are omitted.
-In the following, $\Phi$ denotes the cumulative distribution function of the standard normal distribution. \begin{coro} Let the assumptions of Theorem \ref{th:comp:inf} hold.
+The following two corollaries are direct implications of Theorem \ref{th:comp:inf} and hence, their proofs are omitted.
+Below, $\Phi$ denotes the cumulative distribution function of the standard normal distribution. \begin{coro} Let the assumptions of Theorem \ref{th:comp:inf} hold.
 Then, for all $a\in\mathbb{R}^p$ satisfying condition \eqref{th:comp:inf:cond} we have that for any $\alpha\in (0,1)$

 \end{coro} The following examples illustrate the previous theorem for the componentwise case where $a=e_j$. \begin{example}[Componentwise Confidence Intervals] An asymptotically valid confidence interval for $\beta_{j}^0$ at nominal level $\alpha$ is given by